adnpark/TIL/2022/September/week-5.md

 ### Tue~Wed, Sep 27~28

-- Solved one Ethernaut state: Shop.
+- Solved one Ethernaut stage: Shop.
 I've missed the point, but could solve it with other creative way.
 Learned a lot from it.
 - Learned that maxFeePerGas is not sum of maxPriorityFeePerGas and BaseFeePerGas.
   - maxFeePerGas is maximum gas price can be applied to transaction.
   - maxPriorityFeePerGas is maximum gas price can be paid to validators.